NavBernal/PicoCTF2024/README.md

 # PicoCTF2024
-Notes/write-ups for PicoCTF2024 Team Competition
+This repository will contain notes/write-ups for the PicoCTF 2024 Team Competition